AyrA/HolidayLib/README.md

 The base Holiday type has a method to quickly check the supplied year with the values from these two properties (see `EnsureValidYear(int)` further below).

-**Caution:** Derived types should make sure these properties are properly set when hiding them behind custom implementations, otherwise serialization may behave in unexpected ways.
+**Caution:** Derived types should make sure that all properties are properly set when hiding them behind custom implementations, otherwise serialization may behave in unexpected ways.
 See `UniqueHoliday` for an example where `ActiveFromYear` and `ActiveToYear` are hidden by a custom implementation.